40uf411/MNCB/docs/developer_guide.md

 """
-Developer Guide for the FastAPI Codebase Generator
+Developer Guide for the Me Need Code-Base

-This guide provides technical details for developers who want to understand or contribute to the FastAPI Codebase Generator.
+This guide provides technical details for developers who want to understand or contribute to the Me Need Code-Base.
 """

-# FastAPI Codebase Generator - Developer Guide
+# Me Need Code-Base - Developer Guide

 ## Project Structure

-The FastAPI Codebase Generator follows a modular architecture to separate concerns and make the codebase maintainable:
+The Me Need Code-Base follows a modular architecture to separate concerns and make the codebase maintainable:

 ```
 fastapi_generator/